jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-grad-cam.md

-# Next Step
+# Create GradCAM Model

 OK, now we have predictions.
 Now we have to create a model that outputs the activations of the last convolutional layer as well as the output predictions.

-Ee don't know the name of the last convolutional layer, but we can print out all the layer names and look for the last one before a `flatten` or `avg_pool` layer.
+We don't know the name of the last convolutional layer, but we can print out all the layer names and look for the last one before a `flatten` or `avg_pool` layer.
 We know it's going to be one of the last layers, so we'll only print out the last ten.

 ```python